Frequently Asked Questions

 While asexuality itself is NOT a mental illness or pathology, few doctors are well-versed in the specific needs of their ace patients and this can be at best, frustrating and at worse, damaging.
 We hope to soon create a database of ace-friendly doctors so you can make the best choice for your health.

 How did your family/friends react when you told them you were ace?

 While this is an individual thing (as all coming out stories are), most aces are at first met with confusion about the orientation.
 Some are fully accepted by those in their lives and some face ostracizing with plenty somewhere in the middle.
 Likewise, there are those aces who never come out or who only do so on the relatively anonymous safety of social media.

 Where else can I find your group online?

 Where can I find you in the real world?

-We meet twice a month: on the third Sunday and the first Monday.
+We meet twice a month: on the second Sunday and the first Monday.
 The best way to keep track of our meetings is through our meetup group.